Martial Arts: It's not just what we do, it's who we are!!!

 It is our desire to see our students enjoy the sport of karate through the relationships they build with other students, the excitement of tournaments, the satisfaction of staying physically fit, the value of setting and achieving goals, and the confidence that comes from knowing how to stay in control of the situations of everyday life.

 Competitive karate is simply a game - a sport.
 It is not designed to simulate combat or realistic self-defense.
 We will train our students to experience the challenge of competition and the skills and etiquette needed to properly participate in tournaments.
 Some tournament competition is required for rank advancement.
-Every student has to compete in one "open" tournament in each of the three phases (beginner, intermediate, advanced) as color belts.

 "It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly;...who at best knows in the end the triumph and achievement, and who at worst, if he fails, at least fails while daring greatly" - Theodore Roosevelt